athomasq/athomasq.github.io/navigation/about-new.md

 In the past:

 * I co-founded [Quandl](https://data.nasdaq.com), a VC-backed tech startup [acquired by Nasdaq](https://www.ft.com/content/e6de9e30-f743-11e8-af46-2022a0b02a6c)
-* I was a quant trader and portfolio manager at [Simplex](https://www.simplexasset.com), a large hedge fund
+* I was a quant trader & portfolio manager at [Simplex](https://www.simplexasset.com), a large hedge fund
 * I have a B.Tech. in [Engineering Physics](https://en.wikipedia.org/wiki/Engineering_physics) from [IIT Bombay](https://www.iitb.ac.in)
 * I grew up in India, but have lived in Toronto for the last few years